ItaiAxelrad/axelrad-climbing/src/posts/2015-05-26-rainy-day/index.md

 author: 'Itai Axelrad'
 id: 8734970184577572928
 location: 'Black Mountain, CA'
-tags: ['Black Mountain', 'blog', 'Bouldering', 'California', 'Five Ten', 'highball', 'Itai']
+tags: ['Black Mountain', 'blog', 'California', 'highball']
 ---

 Isaac and I headed up to Black Mt.
 Saturday morning, optimistic and ready to climb.
 Unfortunately, we were greeted by 100% humidity and about 10 feet of visibility which dampened our mood.
 I still managed to climb a great line that Isaac put up called The Last Survivors of the Pleistocene Epoch.

 ![Trying not to slip off of the wet holds on The Last Survivors...(V7).](uploads/IMG_2382.jpg)